Enter your ZIP code:

 Colon cancer is the leading cause of cancer-related death in individuals under 50, says UCI Health gastroenterologist Dr. Jason Samarasena.

 IN THE NEWS: Colorectal cancer rates continue to increase in adults under the age of 50.
-The American Cancer Society now recommends that all adults under the age of 45 are screened via a colonoscopy or another type of test.
+The American Cancer Society now recommends that all adults 45 and older are screened via a colonoscopy or at-home fecal test.
 Early detection can lead to less invasive treatment and an improved overall outcome.

 KNBC 4 logo blue background white numeral 4 with rainbow peacock logoNBC 4 Los Angeles spoke with Dr. Jason Samarasena, a gastroenterologist with UCI Health, to discuss what people need to know about increasing colorectal cancer rates.